tytydraco/yessleep/out/Im_a_food_delivery_driver_and_this_is_my_stories.md

 The trail began, as described in the brochure, as a narrow dirt road winding into the dense forest behind the warehouse.
 As soon as Pattynes ​​stepped onto this path, the city lights went out, and we were surrounded by thick trees, unable to see even the stars.

-Pattynes ​​moved with steady steps, her hooves softly pressed down on the soft earth.
+Patience ​​moved with steady steps, her hooves softly pressed down on the soft earth.
 My gaze remained fixed on her ears, watching them turn, listening to the sounds of the surrounding forest.

 Ten minutes into the ride, the first sound came.